 Other Amendments to the TennCare Demonstration.
-Three proposed amendments to the TennCare Demonstration were in various stages of development during the October-December 2020 quarter.
+Three other proposed amendments to the TennCare Demonstration were in various stages of development during the January-March 2021 quarter.
+These amendments were submitted to CMS during the TennCare II demonstration and were numbered accordingly.

 Demonstration Amendment 35: Substance Use Disorder Services.
 In May 2018, TennCare submitted Demonstration Amendment 35 to CMS.
 Amendment 35 would modify the TennCare benefits package to cover residential substance use disorder (SUD) treatment services in facilities with more than 16 beds.
 The federal government classifies such facilities as "institutions for mental diseases" (IMDs), and federal law prohibits the expenditure of federal Medicaid dollars for services delivered to adults in these facilities.
-Historically, TennCare's managed care organizations (MCOs) were permitted to cover residential treatment services in IMDs, if the MCO determined that such care was medically appropriate and cost-effective as compared to other treatment options.
+Historically, TennCare's MCOs were permitted to cover residential treatment services in IMDs, if the MCO determined that such care was medically appropriate and cost-effective as compared to other treatment options.
 However, CMS recently issued regulations restricting the ability of MCOs to pay for services in these facilities.
-Specifically, the new federal regulation limits this option to treatment stays of no more than 15 days per calendar month.1 TennCare is seeking authority with Amendment 35 to allow enrollees to receive short-term services in IMDs beyond the 15-day limit in federal regulation, up to 30 days per admission.
+Specifically, the new federal regulation limits this option to treatment stays of no more than 15 days per calendar month.2 TennCare is seeking authority with Amendment 35 to allow enrollees to receive short-term services in IMDs beyond the 15-day limit in federal regulation, up to 30 days per admission.